2017-18 Undergraduate and Graduate Catalogs

 Enrollment in Graduate Courses by Non-Degree Students

 Any individual holding a baccalaureate degree who does not wish to pursue a graduate degree, or who may not have met all requirements for admission, may be permitted to enroll in selected graduate courses when approved by the program’s admission authority.
 The individual need not apply for formal admission into the Graduate School.
-All students seeking application as non-degree must complete the online application the first time, regardless of how many terms they have been previously registered as non-degree students.
+All students seeking non-degree status must complete the online admission application and select Non-Degree as the Major/Program.

 To apply online, visit http://www.minotstateu.edu/graduate/future_students/apply_now.shtml..
 The application and all supporting materials must be submitted to the Graduate School at least two (2) weeks prior to the start of any term.
 The application must be accompanied by a non-refundable, one-time application fee of $35, immunization records (see exemptions listed on Non-Degree Application), and an official transcript indicating the baccalaureate degree earned.
 Official transcripts for other graduate schools attended must also be submitted.